8 WARDS, 1 DC: WORKING HAND IN HAND

 Ms. Shuler created UB1 Power.
 A grassroots organization that continues to provide legal services and awareness of legal rights.

-She provides extensive grassroot work throughout the District of Columbia and Prince George's County Maryland; to include pro bon and low bono work.
+She provides extensive grassroot work throughout the District of Columbia and Prince George's County Maryland; to include pro bono and low bono work.
 The Law Office of Melodie V. Shuler, Esq. & Associates was a full service law office.
 Our goal was to provide legal services in communities traditionally underrepresented with legal representation.
 The firm provided first-rate services for all families and individuals for reasonable fees.
-The Law Office of Melodie V. Shuler, Esq. & Associates provided legal representation to UB1 Power’s programs: It Only Takes One, Aspiring Lawyers Up and Coming, Urban Poets Up and Coming, Metropolitan Organization Education and Constitutional Awareness, Justice First For All, and the Fatherhood Movement and I CARE -YOUTH & COMMUNITY RESOLUTION MOVEMENT(YCRM).
+The Law Office of Melodie V. Shuler, Esq. & Associates provided legal representation to UB1 Power’s programs: It Only Takes One, Aspiring Lawyers Up and Coming, Urban Poets Up and Coming, Metropolitan Organization Education and Constitutional Awareness, Justice First For All, the Fatherhood Movement Program and I CARE -YOUTH & COMMUNITY RESOLUTION MOVEMENT(YCRM).
 In 2014, she made the decision to change her career path, dedicating her work to lobbying, political campaigns, and community education.

 First Milestone